Skipping rope: Competition techniques

 In competition, participants are required to demonstrate competence using specific techniques.
 Required elements and scoring vary by judging system and country, but typically assess difficulty, execution, synchronization (for teams), and speed.

-Health effects
+Fitness and training

-Skipping is an aerobic exercise comparable to running or cycling at moderate to vigourous intensities.
+Skipping is an aerobic exercise comparable to running or cycling at moderate to vigorous intensities.
 Weighted skipping ropes can increase resistance, and in turn difficulty and effectiveness, of training.
 The activity is accessible to a wide range of ages and fitness levels and can be performed indoors or outdoors.